GopinathYadavAR/scala-labs/01-install/README.md

 ### Overview

-We will be running Scala in a single node mode.
+We will setup Scala development environment

 ### Depends On